BioDepot/BioDepot-workflow-builder/README.md

 ### Add Python2 widget to the kallisto-sleuth-jupyter workflow

 1\.
-From the File menu choose 'Load workflow'.
-Navigate to the /workflow directory Click on the Demo_kallisto_jupyter directory and hit the Choose buttone in the bottom right corner of the dialog.
+From the *File *menu choose  *Load workflow*.
+Navigate to the* /workflows *directory Click on the Demo_kallisto_jupyter directory and hit the *Choose* button in the bottom right corner of the dialog.
 After a second or two, a new drawer should appear in the Tool dock and the workflow should appear on the main canvas.

 2\.
-Click on the Scripting tab in the Tool dock on the left hand side of the window.
+Click on the *Scripting* tab in the Tool dock on the left hand side of the window.
 A set of programming widgets will appear.

 3\.
-Drag the Python2 widget on to the main Canvas.
-A purple Python2 icon should appear on the canvas next to the original light green workflow
+Drag the *Python2* widget on to the main Canvas.
+A purple *Python2* icon should appear on the canvas next to the original light green workflow

 4\.
-Choose 'Save workflow as' from the File menu.
-A 'Save Workflow' file dialog should pop up.
+Choose *Save workflow as* from the *File* menu.
+A *Save Workflow* file dialog should pop up.

 - Change the workflow name to Demo_kallisto_jupyter_cutadapt.
-- Then click on the blue folder button next to Workflow parent directory.
-This will bring up a "Locate directory" navigation window.
+- Then click on the blue folder button next to *Workflow parent directory*.
+This will bring up a *Locate directory* navigation window.
 This should start up in your local files.
-Use the new folder button (third from the right in the top right corner of the navigation window) to make a new folder and label it tutorial.
-Click Choose in the lower right hand corner.
+Use the new folder button (third from the right in the top right corner of the navigation window) to make a new folder and label it *tutorial*.
+Click *Choose* in the lower right hand corner.
 - Change the color of the new Workflow to something else by clicking on the color wheel button next to the Chanbe workflow color.
--  Check the 'Merge all widget types' box.
-This will clone the Python2 widget and the kallisto widgets and put them into a new workflow.
+- Check the *Merge all widget types' checkbox.
+This will clone the *Python2* widget and the original *kallisto *widgets and put them into a new workflow.
 - Click OK on the Save workflow.
-This saves the new workflow to /data/tutorials/Demo_kallisto_Jupyter_cutadapt.
-However the old workflow is still loaded.
+This saves the new workflow to /data/tutorial/Demo_kallisto_Jupyter_cutadapt and loads the new workflow.

-5 .
-Load the new workflow by going to the File menu and clicking on the 'Load workflow' option.
-It should pop up a load workflow window that is automatically starts at the last saved workflow, so no navigation is necessary.
-Just hit the Choose button.
-The new workflow widgets should appear in the Tool dock and the new workflow should appear.
+ The new workflow widgets should appear in the Tool dock and the new cloned workflow should appear on the canvas.
 This will be apparent by the color change.

 ### Customize the Python2 widget